-When I was a kid I had the Golden Book: The Sea.
+When I was a kid I had the Time-Live book: The Sea.
 I dearly loved that little book, and one of the neat things I learned about was a fish called the remora, or “shark sucker.”1 The remora attaches itself to a shark and the much larger shark carries the little fish around with it.

 The remora metaphor came to mind when I heard of the most recent example of a birther trying to attach himself to a bigger story.
 The remora is “self-proclaimed intelligence expert” (Jerome Corsi’s words) Michael Shrimpton and the shark/big fish is Edward Snowden.
 Snowden was an international news sensation after leaking NSA secrets to the press.
 Of course what Snowden hasn’t released is a black box to the public, and a black box could contain anything, so birther Shrimpton uses it to add credibility to his own incredible story.
 You can read that story at WorldNetDaily in an article by Jerome Corsi.
 Corsi wrote: